facebookarchive/AsyncDisplayKit/docs/guide/2-custom-nodes.md

     `-drawParametersForAsyncLayer:`.
 This method will always be called on the main thread.

-3. Implement either `+drawRect::::` or `+displayWithParameters::`.
+3. Implement either `+drawRect:withParameters:isCancelled:isRasterizing:` or
+    `+displayWithParameters:isCancelled:`.
 Note that these are *class* methods that will not have access to your node's state &mdash; only the draw parameters object.
 They can be called on any thread and must be thread-safe.

 For example, this node will draw a rainbow: